nickybakes/unity-card-games/README.md

 Singletons
 -
 I use the singleton pattern for objects in the game that are global for the entire program.
-The yare set to not be auto-destroyed by Unity.
+They are set to not be auto-destroyed by Unity when the scene changes.
 For this project, there are three:

 - AppManager: the first object loaded and handles the state of the App, including scene management.
 - UserManager: handles User data such as their balance, selected bet, and market/location info.
 This would be where logging into a User's account and retrieving that data would be done.